Gaussian-Like Immersed Boundary Kernels with Three Continuous Derivatives and Improved Translational Invariance: Numerical Tests

 \section{Numerical Tests}

-In this section, we demonstrate a significant improvement in the translational (and rotational!) invariance of our new 6-point kernel.
-We randomly select 100,000 pairs of Lagrangian markers $\mbf{X}_1, \mbf{X}_2$ in a periodic box $[0,32]^3$ with meshwidth $h = 1$ and compute the 3D generalization of \eqref{exact_trans_invar},
+In this section, we demonstrate a significant improvement in the translational invariance\footnote{{The test that we use actually checks for rotational invariance at the same time, since it involves the Euclidean distance between a pair of markers, and not merely the vector from one marker to the other.} } of our new 6-point kernel.
+We randomly select $10^5$ pairs of Lagrangian markers $\mbf{X}_1, \mbf{X}_2$ in a periodic box $[0,32]^3$ with meshwidth $h = 1$ and compute the 3D generalization of \Cref{exact_trans_invar},

 where $\mbf{x}$ denotes a grid point on the Eulerian grid $g_h$.
-In \autoref{fig:test_trans_invar}, we plot $\tilde{\delta}(\mbf{X}_1, \mbf{X}_2)$ normalized by the constant $C^3$ from \eqref{sumofsquare}, versus the distance $\left| \mbf{X}_1 - \mbf{X}_2 \right|$.
-The data are binned according to $\left| \mbf{X}_1 - \mbf{X}_2 \right|$, and error-bars showing the maximum, mean and minimum of each bin are overlaid with the data.
+In \autoref{fig:test_trans_invar}, we plot $\tilde{\delta}(\mbf{X}_1, \mbf{X}_2)$ normalized by the constant $C^3$ from \Cref{sumofsquare}, versus the distance $d=\left| \mbf{X}_1 - \mbf{X}_2 \right|$.
+The data are binned according to $d=\left| \mbf{X}_1 - \mbf{X}_2 \right|$, and error-bars showing the maximum, mean and minimum of each bin are overlaid with the data.
 If an IB kernel were exactly translation-invariant, the plot of $\tilde{\delta}(\mbf{X}_1, \mbf{X}_2)$ would be a curve.
-The spreading pattern in the data around this curve clearly indicates that none of the IB kernels compared here are exactly translation-invariant, but gives a qualitative picture of how close to translational and rotational invariance each kernel is.
-The data for the new 6-point kernel almost form a curve, while the data of the other kernels have significantly larger deviations from the mean.
-Moreover, the deviation in the data of the new 6-point kernel is uniform for all distances, but the standard 6-point kernel has a much larger deviation near $r=2.5$.
+The spreading pattern in the data around this curve clearly indicates that none of the IB kernels compared here are exactly translation-invariant, but gives a qualitative picture of how close to translational invariance each kernel is.
+The data of the new IB kernels and {the smoothed 4-point kernel} almost form a curve, while the data of the other kernels have larger deviations from the mean.
+Moreover, the deviation in the data of the new IB kernels is uniform for all distances, but the standard 6-point kernel has a much larger deviation for $d \approx 2.5$.
 For a more quantitative comparison, we summarize the maximum standard deviation of all bins for each IB kernel in \autoref{tab:maxstd}.
-The maximum standard deviation of the new 6-point kernel is an order of magnitude smaller than that of the other kernels.
-In all respects, the new 6-point kernel gives a significant improvement in grid translational invariance.
+The maximum standard deviation of the new IB kernels is an order of magnitude smaller than that of the {standard IB} kernels, {and is about half of the deviation of the smoothed 4-point kernel.}